rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Configuration.md

 The order of parameters in the JSON doesn't matter.
 You can include as many parameters as you want/need in a JSON, so you can change just the pertinent settings.
 The only parameter:value pair that must be there is the configuration password, called "OldPassword".

 JSON parameters and values are case sensitive.
-Invalid, mispelled, or unused parameters are simply ignored.
+Invalid, misspelled, or unused parameters are simply ignored.

 !!! warning
-    While improper or unused parameters are ignored, improperly-formatted values will cause unexpected behaviour!
+    While improper or unused parameters are ignored, improperly-formatted values will cause unexpected behavior!
 The system will try its best to figure out minor issues (e.g. putting 1 instead of "1"), but on more complex errors it is often wrong!

 !!! warning
     There is no verification or confirmation before new settings are applied, make sure to double-check spelling and configuration before sending the message.